rcrowley/fpf/README.md

   * Support for Bundler and Virtualenv are also desirable.
 * Give two shits (one shit each) about PEAR/PECL.
 * Remove GPG public keys when they're no longer referenced by any archives.
+* Test `fpf-install` and other archive-related features and tools.

 TODONE
 ------